BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 ## For Players:
 Some mods will rely on this one, and require it as a dependency.
-So alone, this mod will appear to do everything.
+So alone, this mod won't appear to do anything.
 It just needs to be utilized by other mods.

 ## Contributing
 If you would like to contribute to Baldur's Gate 3 Community Library, there are